Zenoo/seo-optimization/README.md

 ### Load CSS without blocking render

-Same as the Javascript, you should also deer as many CSS files as you can *(without impacting your page layout, though)*.
+Same as the Javascript, you should also defer as many CSS files as you can *(without impacting your page layout, though)*.

 The trick here is to load the CSS without blocking the rest of the page.
 Replace your old CSS imports with: